-How to update Requirements Firmware data to be used Optional selection of target components Power status of the server at runtime eLCM license on the target server side Notes Online Update Data imported into ISM Data format - For BIOS/iRMC: binary data - For PCI cards: ASP [Note] Enable - For BIOS/ iRMC: Power On or Power Off - For PCI card: Power On Not required For PCI cards, note the following: ISM must be configured to log in to the OS of the target node.
-Supported only when the OS of the target node is Windows or Linux.
+How to update e Requirements Firmware data to be used Optional selection of target components Power status of the server at runtime eLCM license on the target server side Notes Online Update Data imported into ISM Data format - For BIOS/iRMC: binary data - For PCI cards: ASP [Note] Enable - For BIOS/ iRMC: Power On or Power Off - For PCI card: Power On Not required For BIOS, when importing the firmware data individually, obtain the offline/remote update tool from the Fujitsu/Fsas Technologies website.
+For iRMC, when importing the firmware data individually, obtain the remote update tool from the Fujitsu/Fsas Technologies website.
+For PCI cards, note the following: ISM must be configured to log in to the OS of the target node is Windows or Linux.
 The supported OS varies depending on the card type.
-When importing the firmware data individually, obtain the ASP for the target component according to the OS from the Fsas Technologies website.
+When importing the firmware data individually, obtain the ASP for the target component according to the OS from the Fujitsu/Fsas Technologies website.
 The OS of the target node must be rebooted after the update is completed.
-Offline Update Data imported into ISM Data format: ASP [Note] Enable Power Off Not required - The OS on the target node must have a network connection to ISM (not just a connection to iRMC).
+Offline Update Data imported into ISM Data format: ASP [Note] Enable Power Off Not required The OS on the target node must have a network connection to ISM (not just a connection to iRMC).
+The dedicated OS for the PXE boot is contained in the ServerView Suite Update DVD.

-How to update Requirements Firmware data to be used Optional selection of target components Power status of the server at runtime eLCM license on the target server side Notes eLCM Online Data downloaded by iRMC Enable Power On Required The dedicated OS for the PXE boot is contained in the ServerView Suite Update DVD.
 The applicable DVD must be imported into ISM in advance.

 The dedicated OS for PXE boot is a Linux-based OS.
-When importing the firmware data individually, obtain the ASP for the target component from the Fsas Technologies website.
-Supported only when the OS Update from the firmware repository server Data format: ASP [Note] of the target node is Windows. - ServerView Agents or Agentless Service must be installed on the OS of the target node. eLCM Offline Update Data downloaded by iRMC from the firmware repository server Data format: ASP [Note] Disable All components in the target node Power Off Required eLCM Offline Update (SimpleUpdate) Data imported into ISM Data format: ASP [Note] Enable - To update at next startup: Power On - For immediate updates: Power Off Required For PCI card, the firmware tool must be imported into ISM in advance.
+When importing the firmware data individually, obtain the ASP for the target component from the Fujitsu/Fsas Technologies website.
+For BIOS/iRMC, when importing the firmware data individually, obtain the online update tool from the Fujitsu/Fsas Technologies website. eLCM Online Update Data downloaded by iRMC from the firmware repository server Data format: ASP [Note] Enable Power On Required Supported only when the OS of the target node is Windows, Red Hat Enterprise Linux, and SUSE Linux Enterprise Server.
+ServerView Agents or Agentless Service must be installed on the OS of the target node. eLCM Offline Update Data downloaded by iRMC from the firmware repository server Data format: ASP [Note] Disable All components in the target node Power Off Required шере поде. eLCM Offline Update (SimpleUpdate) Data imported into ISM Data format: ASP [Note] Enable - To update at next startup: Power On - For immediate updates: Power Off Required For PCI card, the firmware tool must be imported into ISM in advance.
 The dedicated image is a Linux-based OS.
-To import firmware data individually, obtain the ASP for the component from the Fsas Technologies Web site.
+To import firmware data individually, obtain the ASP for the component from the Fujitsu/Fsas Technologies web site.
+For BIOS/iRMC, when importing the firmware data individually, obtain the online update tool from the Fujitsu/Fsas Technologies website.